How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 | Canada PRs can apply for Canadian citizenship. | |

 Yes, Indians can become permanent residents of Canada and are eligible to apply for a Canada PR Visa from India if they meet the eligibility criteria.
-Individuals who have Canada PR gain the right to live, study, and work anywhere in Canada through a Canadian Permanent Resident Visa.
+Canada PR (Permanent Residency) is a legal status granted to immigrants, allowing them to live, work, and study anywhere in Canada.
+PR status is different from Canadian citizenship, but it offers many similar rights and privileges, with certain exceptions like voting rights and holding high-level security jobs.

 *Check your eligibility to become a Permanent Resident of Canada with the Y-Axis CRS Points Calculator, instantly for FREE.